sillsill777/CT-Denoising-using-Cycle-GAN/README.md

 For those of you wandering what PathGAN is, I recommend this [website](https://sahiltinky94.medium.com/understanding-patchgan-9f3c8380c207) to understand what it is.

-We just used PatchGAN presented in [this code.](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/9bcef69d5b39385d18afad3d5a839a02ae0b43e7/models/networks.py#L538) And below is the detial structure of 70X70 PatchGAN.
+We just used PatchGAN presented in [this code.](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/9bcef69d5b39385d18afad3d5a839a02ae0b43e7/models/networks.py#L538) And below is the detail structure of 70X70 PatchGAN.

 <img src="./images_README/Cycle GAN Discriminator.png">